How to Use AI to Improve Your Work Presentations

 Applying the Nano Speech Framework to Work Presentations

-The Nano Speech framework breaks your presentation into three parts:
+The Nano Speech breaks a presentation into three parts:

-3. Close: the action, decision, or next step
+3. Close: the decision, action, or next step you are asking for.

 Using AI to Strengthen Each Nano Speech Component